 At first, four clubs, the Cologne Sharks, Mannheim Eagles and his first senior club EHC Klostersee, as well as EHC Munich, whom he had never played for, would all retire his jersey #80.
 The DEL then announced that starting with the 2009-10 season that the #80 would be permanently retired league wide.

-Today's featured jersey is a 1999-00 Germany National Team Robert Müller jersey. as worn during the 2000 IIHF World Junior Division I Championships which were held in Minsk, Belarus where Müller played in 5 games with a 1.40 goals against average and a pair of shutouts.
+Today's featured jersey is a 2005 Germany National Team Robert Müller jersey as worn during the 2005 IIHF World Championships which were held in Austria where Müller played in 4 games with a 2.01 goals against average and 0.92 save percentage.

-This jersey carries the more traditional goaltender number of 30, rather than Müller's trademark #80 he would adopt in honor of the year he was born.
+This jersey carries Müller's trademark #80 he would adopted in honor of the year he was born.

-The photos of today's jerseys were generously supplied by Andy Friedmann, and if you would like to view more of his extensive and incredibly wide-ranging collection, please visit his website here.
+The photos of the above jersey was generously supplied by Andy Friedmann, and if you would like to view more of his extensive and incredibly wide-ranging collection, please visit his website here.

 In today's video section, Müller makes his first appearance for Cologne following his second surgery when he played in the final eight minutes of the Sharks victory.